fhiso/sources-and-citations/gedcomx-bindings.md

 {.ednote ...} This is an **exploratory draft** of a standard documenting the proposed usage of the FHISO Citation Elements standard in GEDCOM X.
-This document is not an FHISO standard and is not endorsed by the FHISO membership.
+This document is not a FHISO standard and is not endorsed by the FHISO membership.
 It may be updated, replaced or obsoleted by other documents at any time.